algobulls/pyalgotrading/docs/pyalgotrad/introduction.md

     ---

-3. Run Backtest / Paper Trade / Real Trade using your strategy: Once you have uploaded your strategy, you can run backtests, paper trades, or real trades to see how your strategy performs.
+3. Run Backtest / Paper Trade using your strategy: Once you have uploaded your strategy, you can run backtests and paper trades to see how your strategy performs.
 These can be done from the AlgoBulls platform itself.

     ---